 Now, let’s view the features you will find in the most modern sewing machines.
 They are not necessarily must-haves but bring a lot of comfort to your sewing activity.
 The most important and useful features are:

 - Drop Feed dogs.
-This is the most critical part of drop feed machines.
+This is the most critical part of sewing machines.
 They pull the fabric through the machine in-between stitches.
-While this feature is extremely important, most of the modern sewing machines come with drop feed dogs, so you won’t have to worry about them as much.
+While this feature is extremely important, most of the recent sewing machines come with drop feed dogs, so you won’t have to worry about them as much.

 - Top-loaded bobbins.
 This is another feature common to modern machines.
 With top-loaded drop-in bobbins, installing the bobbin with the thread is extremely easy.
 Instead of having drop-in bobbins, some older machines required their front to be disassembled in order to load the bobbin.
 That’s why you should look for a model with easy to install bobbins.